khong1127/hatch/design/concepts/Posting/testing.md

         "Delete should not return an error",
       );

-      // Verify post no longer exists
-      const getPostResult3 = await postingConcept._getPostById({
+      // Verify post no longer exists using _getPostById, which should return an empty array const getPostResult3 = await postingConcept._getPostById({
         post: postId,
       });
       console.log(`Query post by ID ${postId} after delete: `, getPostResult3);
       assertEquals(
         getPostResult3.error,
-        `Post with ID '${postId}' not found.`,
+        undefined, // _getPostById returns empty array for not found, not an error "Query for non-existent post should not return an error", );
+      assertEquals(
+        getPostResult3.postDetails?.length,
-        "Post should no longer exist",
+        0, // Expecting an empty array for postDetails "Post should no longer exist (query should return empty array)", );
-      );
     },
   );